poanetwork/deployment-azure/Docs/bootnode-setup.md

 9. Do not close PuTTY just yet.

 ## 3. Virtual machine setup.
-This is the final step, on which you will create azure virtual machine from a template by filling in a number of fields with data obtained on previous steps.
+On this step you will create azure virtual machine from a template by filling in a number of fields with data obtained on previous steps.
 After virtual machine deployment is complete, it will automatically start new Oracles-PoA network.

 1. Hold <kbd>cmd ⌘</kbd> (on Mac OS X) or <kbd>CTRL</kbd> (on Windows PC) and click on the "Deploy to Azure" button below.
 This will open a separate browser tab, lead you to azure portal and launch "Custom deployment" wizard (alternatively, you can right-click on the button and select "Open in New Tab")
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Foraclesorg%2Ftest-templates%2Fdev%2FTestTestNet%2Fbootnode%2Ftemplate.json)